deadboy18/ruijie-ap-mounting-templates/templates/RG-AP180/RG-AP180.md

   - Drill 2 holes, 60mm apart (center-to-center, horizontal)
   - 86mm dashed box outline for visual clearance
   - Print at 100% scale
+  - The screw length standard is 25 or 40mm, and both sizes can be used.
+This is the information given by Ruijie Customer Service.